SpaceTerran/spaceterran.github.io/_posts/2024-11-01-TrueNAS-Docker-Compose-Traefik.md

 ### Folder Structure

-Now I chose to place a new folder contained in the Docker installation directory.
+Now I chose to place a new folder contained in the Docker installation directory `/mnt/.ix-apps/docker`.
 This may not be wise long-term as upgrades could cause issues, but for now, this is where I placed it.
 I created a folder for MyApps and the folder structure for Traefik and Portainer for the demonstration.

 Create folders for your applications: